alvymiamaharani/yolov11-onnx/README.md

-# YOLOv11 ONNX Detection
+# YOLOv8 ONNX Detection

-This project implements YOLOv11 object detection using ONNX with support for image, video, webcam, and RTSP stream processing.
+This project implements YOLOv8 object detection using ONNX with support for image, video, webcam, and RTSP stream processing.
 It also includes a PyQt5 GUI for a more interactive experience.

+_Compatible with YOLOv11 too_

 ## Features
-- Object detection using YOLOv11 ONNX model
+- Object detection using YOLOv8 ONNX model
 - Supports image, video, webcam, and RTSP streams
 - Optimized bounding box visualization
 - PyQt5 GUI for better user experience